zurry8474/effulgencetech-devops-fully-automated-infra/README.md

     - Click on Manage Jenkins --> Manage Credentials --> Global credentials (unrestricted) --> Add Credentials
         1)  ###### Slack secret token (slack-token)
             - Kind: Secret text
-            - Secret: 3jrfd3GjdMac0dgcxJwcOgQU
+            - Secret: lXpiMy7yGJLm9V6OsMmdkKVS
-            - ID: slack-token
+            - ID: Slack-token
-            - Description: slack-token
+            - Description: Slack-token
             - Click on Create

         2)  #### Configure system:
             - Click on Manage Jenkins --> Configure System

             1)  - Go to section Slack
-                - Workspace: **devops-fully-automated** (if not working try with Team-subdomain devopsfullyau-r0x2686)
+                - Workspace: **devopswithmike** (if not working try with Team-subdomain devopswithmike)
                 - Credentials: select the slack-token credentials (created above) from the drop-down

 ### Performing continous integration with GitHub webhook

 1) #### Add jenkins webhook to github
-    - Access your repo **devops-fully-automated-infra** on github
+    - Access your repo **effulgencetech-app-infra-pipeline** on github
     - Goto Settings --> Webhooks --> Click on Add webhook
     - Payload URL: **htpp://REPLACE-JENKINS-SERVER-PUBLIC-IP:8080/github-webhook/**    (Note: The IP should be public as GitHub is outside of the AWS VPC where Jenkins server is hosted)
     - Click on Add webhook

 2) #### Configure on the Jenkins side to pull based on the event
-    - Access your jenkins server, pipeline **app-infra-pipeline**
+    - Access your jenkins server, pipeline **effulgencetech-app-infra-pipeline**
-    - Once pipeline is accessed --> Click on Configure --> In the General section --> **Select GitHub project checkbox** and fill your repo URL of the project devops-fully-automated.
+    - Once pipeline is accessed --> Click on Configure --> In the General section --> **Select GitHub project checkbox** and fill your repo URL of the project effulgencetech-devops-fully-automated.
     - Scroll down --> In the Build Triggers section -->  **Select GitHub hook trigger for GITScm polling checkbox**

 Once both the above steps are done click on Save.